wnfs-wg/spec/spec/private-wnfs.md

 ### 2.1.1 Data Types

 The multimap container MUST be represented as a CBOR-encoded Merkle HAMT.
-The values MUST be a set of raw-codec CIDs.
+The values MUST be a set of `raw` codec CIDs.

 All values in the Merkle HAMT MUST be sorted in binary ascending order by CID and MUST NOT contain duplicates.